-Easy Marinara Sauce (5-Ingredients!)
+Easiest Marinara Sauce (5-Ingredients!)

+If you’re looking for a simple, flavorful, quick and easy marinara sauce, then this is the recipe for you!
+Made with a short list of pantry ingredients, and ready in under 20-minutes, this simple sauce recipe will elevate everything from spaghetti, crock pot lasagna, pizza, and my personal favorite, meatballs!
 And, if you happen to have homemade or store bought pizza dough on hand, this easy marinara sauce for pizza is the best thing to have on hand to take pizza night over the top.
+But really, when it comes to pasta night, this nearly effortless homemade red sauce for pasta can’t be beat.

-Now, don’t get me wrong, I love the convenience of a good store bought sauce (especially the Washington Post best marinara sauce winner, and my personal favorite, Rao’s homemade marinara), but making a homemade version is often more cost effective and even more flavorful than jarred.
+Now, don’t get me wrong, I love the convenience of a good store bought sauce (especially the Washington Post best marinara sauce winner), but making a homemade version is often more cost effective and even more flavorful than jarred, and this recipe is an especially great copycat for Rao’s marinara sauce.
+Plus, it’s more versatile since you can control the quality and amount of ingredients that go in.
+So, if you’ve never made the best marinara sauce from scratch, this is definitely the time to give it a try!

 Process & Tips

-The process for how to make this pasta sauce couldn’t be easier, and if you love Rao’s homemade marinara sauce as much as I do, you’re going to love this homemade version!
+The process for how to make this pasta sauce couldn’t be easier, and if you love Rao’s homemade marinara sauce as much as I did, you’re going to love this homemade copycat version!
+Simply finely dice an onion (check out the visual guide for tips), then quickly saute with olive oil, salt, freshly minced garlic, salt, and pepper.

-Then add hand crushed whole tomatoes – I like using whole San Marzano tomatoes if you can find them, but any whole tomatoes will work.
+Then add hand crushed whole tomatoes – I like using whole San Marzano tomatoes from Italy if you can find them, but any whole tomatoes will work.
+Once the whole tomatoes are crushed, add them to the sauteed onion and garlic, then cook until slightly thickened.
+Follow with a sprinkling of fresh basil and you’re good to go!

 How to Crush Whole Tomatoes